 - Make the peanut butter buttercream by whipping together the butter and peanut butter until light and fluffy (about 3 minutes on high).
 Add the vanilla and powdered sugar, 1 cup at a time, until the desired consistency is reached.
 If you accidentally add too much sugar and need to thin it, add a little heavy cream.

-- Using a serrated knife or cake leveler, level each layer of cake.
+- Using a serrated knife or cake leveler, divide each layer of cake in half so you have 4 layers total.

-- Swipe a little bit of ganache onto a cake board and place the bottom layer of cake, cut side up, on the board.
-Spread a layer of peanut butter frosting over the top of the cake.
+- Swipe a little bit of frosting onto a cake board and place the bottom layer of cake, cut side up, on the board.
+Spread a layer of peanut butter frosting over the top of the cake and drizzle with caramel.
+Top with a layer of cake.
+Repeat 2 more times until all layers have been used.